mmomtchev/Forez/README.md

 The army to the Holy Land is assembled in Marseille - a fact mentioned both by Eracles and [7].

 Guy IV of Forez traveled in Thibault IV's group, but tensions between them led to further fragmentation of the crusader force once in the Holy Land.
 They used to be close allies, but because Guy of Forez's marriage in 1226 and Thibault's rebellion against the king, they fought a brief war in 1229.

+As the conflict between Emperor Frederick II and Pope Gregoxy IX continued to develop throughout 1239, and with the prospect of a large European-wide war on the horizon, both of them tried to stop the crusade at the last moment.
+This fact is curiously absent from the pro-papal sources - Rothelin and Eracles - and it is mentionned only by Matthew Paris in his Chronica Majora ([21], page 242).
+This causes further divisions among the crusaders, with some deciding to still depart, while others return to their homes before departing at a later date.
+In Rothelin and Eracles (*!!citations*) it is a large storm which scatters the crusader fleet and causes the French knights to arrive one by one in Acre.
+It is not clear if Guy IV returns home or not, but there is a very curious mention in de la Mure's account of Guy V's departure on the Seventh Crusade which mentions that he comes back from Marseille before leaving again.
+Given his consistent confusion of the two counts, this might be an indication that this was indeed the case.

 ### The Diversion to Constantinople